 That this covenant, now established with David by Nathan the prophet, was the covenant of grace, is evident by the plain testimony of Scripture, Isa. lv.
 1-3.
 There we have Christ inviting sinners to come to the waters, &c.
-And in

-"Isa. lv.
+And in "Isa. lv.
 3. he says, "Incline your ear, and come unto me; hear and your souls shall live; and I will make with you an everlasting covenant, even the sure mercies of David."
 Here Christ offers to poor sinners, if they will come to him, to give them an interest in the same everlasting covenant that he had made with David, conveying to them the same sure mercies.
 But what is that covenant, in which sinners obtain an interest when they come to Christ, but the covenant of grace?

-This was the fifth solemn establishment of the covenant of grace with the church after the fall.
-The covenant of grace was revealed and established all along.
+covenant of grace with the church after the fall.
+The hands of the Philistines." covenant of grace was revealed and established all along.
 But there had been particular seasons, wherein God had in a very solemn manner renewed this covenant with his church, giving forth a new edition and establishment of it, revealing it in a new manner.
 The first was with Adam; the second with Noah; the third with the patriarchs, Abraham, Isaac, and Jacob; the fourth was in the wilderness by Moses; and now the fifth is made to David.

-This establishment of the covenant of grace, David always esteemed the greatest smile of God upon him, the greatest honour put upon him; he prized it, and rejoiced in it above all the other blessings of his reign.
+This establishment of the covenant of grace, David greatest honour put upon him; he prized it, and rejoiced in it above all the other blessings of his reign.
 You may see how joyfully and thankfully he received it, when Nathan came to him with the glorious message, 2 Sam. vii.
 18., &c.
-And so David, in his last words, declares this to be all his salvation, and all his desire; "He hath made with me an everlasting covenant, ordered in all things and sure: for this is all my salvation, and all my desire."
+And so David, in his last words, declares this to be all his salvation, and all his desire; "He hath made with me an everlasting covenant, ordered in all things

 VIII.
-It was by David that God first gave his people Israel the possession of the whole promised land.
+It was by David that God first gave his people VII.
+The next thing to be observed here, is God's Israel the possession of the whole promised land.
 I have before shown, how God giving possession of the promised land belonged to the covenant of grace.
 This was done in a great measure by Joshua, but not fully.
 Joshua did not wholly subdue that part of the promised land that was strictly called the land of Canaan, and that was divided by lot to the several tribes; but there were great numbers of the old inhabitants left unsubdued, as we read in the books of Joshua and Judges; and there were many left to prove Israel, and to be as thorns in their sides.
 There were the Jebusites in Jerusalem, and many of the Canaanites, and the whole nation of the Philistines, who all dwelt in that part of the land that was divided by lot, and chiefly in that which belonged to the tribes of Judah and Ephraim.